-Danny Williams’ absorbing victory over Big John McDermott last Friday was a classic case in point and while it also demonstrated the benefit of being the opposite side of the ring to the breathless uttering of Adam Smith, it would seem Smith and Watt had McDermott clearly winning the bout in their Sky commentary, it also showed just how subjective scoring a fight can be.
+Danny Williams’ absorbing victory over Big John McDermott last Friday was a classic case in point.
+The Sky team of Adam Smith and Jim Watt had McDermott clearly winning the bout in their commentary and in doing so illustrated just how subjective scoring a fight can be.

-Glen McCrory, a worthy opinion given his own history and achievements in the ring, was encouraged by John’s success, most notably in the fifth round when he had Danny reeling for over a minute.
-McCrory further suggested “that fifth round when he bashed Danny up was enough to take the British belt” in an article entitled Friday Fight Night for paymaster Sky Sports.
+Glen McCrory, a worthy voice given his own history and achievements in the ring, was encouraged by John’s success too, most notably in the fifth round when he had Danny reeling for over a minute.
+McCrory went as far as to suggest, “that fifth round when he bashed Danny up was enough to take the British belt”, in an article entitled Friday Fight Night for paymaster Sky Sports.
 An observation belying McCrory’s usually balanced perspective.
-The suggestion one round can win you a British title or any fight for that matter is so mathematically ludicrous it barely requires contradiction.
-Admittedly, Williams could easily have been stopped by referee Dave Parris, but he clung on and never touched down.
-Still, it was sufficient domination from the challenger to justify a 10-8 round but whatever the permutations of the other rounds it couldn’t justify a victory in isolation.
-McCrory’s comments strike me as eye catching but both misleading and unhelpful.
+The suggestion one round can win you a British title, or any fight for that matter, is so mathematically ludicrous that the counter argument barely requires explanation.
+Admittedly, Williams could easily have been stopped by referee Dave Parris, but he clung on and never actually ‘touched down’.
+Miraculous given the loss of coordination he suffered.
+Still, it was sufficient domination from the challenger to justify a 10-8 round, but whatever the viewer’s permutations of the other rounds victory can not manifest from a solitary 10-8 round.
+McCrory’s comments strike me as deliberately dramatic, part of the colour he’s employed to bring to commentary perhaps, but ultimatley misleading and unhelpful.

-Williams earned the benefit of the doubt.
-Gutsy performances versus Potter, Tyson and Klitschko will all have swirled in Parris’ mind, those performances in victory and defeat afforded Williams every opportunity to cling on to his British title, it wasn’t lenient officiating, it was officiating based on experience and the fighter in question.
-For all his other idiosyncrasies, once in the trenches the Brixton man has a heart the size of a bath-tub and Parris realised it where others would have acted with more haste.
-Parris deserves applause as did Mickey Vann when kicking the towel back out of the ring during Earl v Katsidis last year.
+For all his other idiosyncrasies and his own rumination on his motivation for being a fighter, once in the trenches the Brixton man has a heart the size of a bath-tub and Parris realised it where others would have acted with more haste.
+Parris deserves applause, as did Mickey Vann when kicking the towel back out of the ring during Earl v Katsidis last year.

-Promoter Frank Maloney, was incandescent at the decision.
-Forcefully telling Simon Block, Secretary of the British Boxing Board of Control (BBBofC) off air that the result “was a joke” and the more vociferous McDermott fans who’d packed the Goresbrook Leisure Centre voiced their disgust at the verdict.
-I’d have loved to have asked them the rounds they believed John had won, from recollection I would say the 1st, 5th and maybe one or two of the later rounds when both fighters were regrouping following the monumental fifth.
-True many sessions were uneventful, but too often McDermott held and tied up the champion (without a note of warning from referee Dave Parris) to legitimately lay claim to many rounds with any assurance.
+Promoter Frank [Ed – Kellie] Maloney, was incandescent at the decision.
+Forcefully telling Simon Block, Secretary of the British Boxing Board of Control (BBBofC), off air that the result “was a joke” and the more vociferous McDermott fans packed in to the Goresbrook Leisure Centre voiced their disgust at the verdict.
+I’d have loved to have asked them the rounds they believed John had won – from recollection I would say the 1st, 5th and maybe one or two of the later rounds when both fighters were regrouping following the monumental fifth – could be scored with confidence to McDermott.
+True, many sessions were uneventful, but too often McDermott held and tied up the champion (without a note of warning from referee Dave Parris) to legitimately lay claim to many rounds with any assurance.

-Commenting on his own website, FrankMaloney.com, Maloney also believed the late deductions swung the fight in McDermott’s favour and while they clearly made the decision closer they didn’t win him rounds, merely reduced Williams aggregate score because in truth, John McDermott – for all his surprising competitiveness – claimed perhaps only 4 or 5 ’10’s’ across the whole 12 rounds.
+Commenting on his own website, Maloney also believed the late deductions swung the fight in McDermott’s favour.
+They clearly made the decision much closer but they didn’t win him rounds; merely reduced Williams’ aggregate score because in truth, John McDermott – for all his surprising competitiveness – claimed perhaps only 4 or 5 ’10’s’ across the whole 12 rounds.
 Whether Maloney’s more inflammatory comments regarding the ability of the judges and his suggestion they’d “picked the winner before the fight” will be the subject of scrutiny from the BBBofC remains to be seen.

-In closing, the fight ultimately confirmed Danny Williams potential has probably been exhausted and horizons beyond the British title appear theoretical rather than realistic and for the challenger it provided some confirmation of his credentials at British title level and that beneath the mild-mannered, undefined exterior lies a pretty solid heavyweight.
+In closing, the fight ultimately confirmed Danny Williams potential has probably been exhausted and horizons beyond the British title appear theoretical rather than realistic.
+For the challenger it provided some confirmation of his credentials at British title level and that beneath the mild-mannered, undefined exterior lies a pretty solid heavyweight.